Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Methods

-As shown in Fig. \ref{fig1}(b), the photoelectron angular distributions were measured using the same apparatus as that for the rotating-analyzer measurements explained above.
-The incidence angle of the target was set to 4$\pm$1$^{\circ1}$ for a high photoelectron yield in the soft and tender X-ray energy regions.
+As shown in Fig. \ref{fig1}(b), the photoelectron angular distributions were measured using the same apparatus as for the rotation analyzer measurements described above.
+The angle of incidence of the target was set to $4\pm1^\circ$ for a high photoelectron yield in the soft and tender regions of the X-ray energy.
 Photoelectrons emitted from the target were detected by the MCP detector.
 A stacked graphite sheet (Panasonic Graphite TIM) and a glassy carbon plate (SPI Supplies) were used as carbon targets.
-In addition, a single-crystal Si(111) substrate and a Cr thin film ($\sim$200 nm thickness) were also employed as target samples.
+In addition, a single-crystal Si(111) substrate and a polycrystalline Cr thin film ($\approx$200 nm thick) also served as target samples.

-Figure \ref{fig1}(c) depicts the circuit diagram of the MCP detector.
-A single power supply provides negative voltages to both the entrance (IN) and exit (OUT) of the MCP, and the multiplied electrons are subsequently detected as an anode current.
-The voltages at IN and OUT are determined by the resistance ratio between $R_1$ and $R_2$.
-The applied bias used in this work was 1.4$\pm$0.1 kV, which also serves as a blocking voltage against low-energy electrons.
-Although the signal obtained in the grazing-incidence geometry (Fig. \ref{fig1}(b)) was significantly weaker than the X-rays reflected by the multilayer targets, increasing the MCP voltage from $\sim$1.0 kV to $\sim$1.4 kV (corresponding to a gain of $\times$2400) resulted in a sufficient anode current of approximately 100 pA.
-A separate power supply can be used to apply a sample bias.
-Additionally, a grounded metal tube positioned between the target and the MCP restricts the detectable solid angle to $\pm$2$^{\circ}$.
+Figure \ref{fig1}(c) shows the circuit diagram of the MCP detector.
+A single power supply provides negative voltages to both the entrance (IN) and exit (OUT) of the MCP, and the multiplied electrons are subsequently detected as an anode current ($I_\text{MCP}$).
+The voltages at IN and OUT are determined by the ratio $R_1/R_2$ of the resistances.
+The applied bias was $1.4\pm0.1$ kV, which also serves as a blocking voltage against low-energy electrons.
+Although $I_\text{MCP}$ obtained in the grazing-incidence geometry [Fig. \ref{fig1}(b)] were significantly weaker than the X-rays reflected by the multilayer targets, increasing the MCP voltage from $\approx$1.0 kV to $\approx$1.4 kV (corresponding to a gain of $\times$2400) resulted in sufficient anode current ($I_\text{MCP}\approx100$ pA).
+In this work, unless otherwise specified, the maximum $I_\text{MCP}$ for a single $\chi$ scan ($I_\text{max}$) was tuned to 10--150 pA.
+In this range, $I_\text{max}$ had no influence on the angular-distribution measurements.
+A separate power supply was used to apply the sample bias.
+Additionally, a grounded metal tube positioned between the target and the MCP restricts the detectable solid angle to $\pm2^{\circ}$.